felipekuncar/felipekuncar.github.io/_pages/teaching.md

 </style>

 ### University of Canterbury

-Department of Civil and Natural Resources Engineering
+*Department of Civil and Natural Resources Engineering*

-**ENCN454 — Introduction to Geotechnical Earthquake Engineering**
+**ENCN454** — *Introduction to Geotechnical Earthquake Engineering*
-Lecturer, 2026
-Responsible for the site response module.
+Lecturer, site response module, 2026

-**ENCI335 — Structural Analysis and Systems 1**
+**ENCI335** — *Structural Analysis and Systems 1*
-Invited lecturer, 2024–2026
-Delivered selected lectures within the structural dynamics module.
+Invited lecturer, selected lectures in the structural dynamics module, 2024–2026